fastai/fastai_old/README.md

 ### Conda Install

+To install fastai with CUDA 9.2 simply run (read the paragraph after this for other GPU and CPU options):

+    conda install -c pytorch -c fastai fastai cuda92

-Currently we require a GPU with CUDA support.
-If your setup doesn't have CUDA-support you will most likely have to wait till pytorch.org releases 1.0.0 packages for `pytorch` and `torchvision`.
-You'll need to install the appropriate CUDA conda package based on what you've got installed on your system (i.e. instead of `cuda90` in the below, pick the appropriate option for whichever toolkit version you have installed: cuda75 cuda80  cuda90 cuda91 cuda92):
+If your setup doesn't have CUDA support remove the `cuda92` above.
+For different versions of the CUDA toolkit, you'll need to install the appropriate CUDA conda package based on what you've got installed on your system (i.e. instead of `cuda92` in the above, pick the appropriate option for whichever toolkit version you have installed; to see a list of options type: `conda search "cuda*" -c pytorch`).

-    conda install cuda90 -c pytorch

-Then install fastai.
-Currently only `linux-64`/`python3.6` conda build is available:

-    conda install -c fastai/label/test torchvision=0.2.1=pyhe7f20fa_0 fastai

-For other setups/platforms use `pip install` at the moment (see above).

 Note, that this is a beta test version at the moment, please [report any issues](https://github.com/fastai/fastai_pytorch/issues/).
-We are currently using a re-packaged torchvision in order to support pytorch-nightly.
+We are currently using a re-packaged torchvision in order to support pytorch-nightly, which is required for using fastai.

 ### Developer Install

-First, follow the instructions above for either `PyPi` or `Conda` to install `cudaXX`, `pytorch-nightly` and `torchvision`, but don't install the pre-packaged `fastai`.
-Instead in the last step do:
+First, follow the instructions above for either `PyPi` or `Conda`.
+Then remove the fastai package (`pip uninstall fastai` or `conda uninstall fastai`) and replace it with a [pip editable install](http://codumentary.blogspot.com/2014/11/python-tip-of-year-pip-install-editable.html):

     git clone https://github.com/fastai/fastai_pytorch
     cd fastai_pytorch